kdebord-fhsu/WebAppFinal/README.md

-# Task Manager App
+# Student Portal

-Task Manager App is a simple web application for managing tasks.
+The Student Portal App is a simple web application for managing assignments.
 It allows users to create, view, and delete tasks.

 ## Table of Contents